Skip to content

 • Defense industrial cooperation, principally with the FSA Navy

 The AFDF coordinates with the MTF on maritime safety and patrol matters but the MTF is not a defense alliance and the AFDF maintains no operational integration with Livonian or Chartanian forces.
+The republic's strategic deterrent is its WDP membership — Aegira fields no nuclear weapons, no strategic bomber, and no long-range strike capability, and relies on FSA and broader WDP commitment for the deepest deterrent layer.

 Wartime expansion